attilammagyar/js80p/README.md

 makes its tones by using rubber mallets to tap ancient stalactites of varying sizes, distributed over several acres in the cavern.
-This patch is a recreation of its sound, based on various samples, complete with occasional random water droplets (that can be turned off by turning down the mod wheel to zero).
+This patch is a recreation of its sound, based on various samples, complete with occasional random water droplets.
+The louder you play the more probable that you will cause a droplet to fall, unless you turn them off completely by turning the mod wheel down to zero.

 <a href="#toc">Table of Contents</a>